tudormunteanu/trello3000/README.md

 What?
 ---
-Trello 3000 contains a few enhancements on top of the already great Trello.
+Trello 3000 is a Chrome Extension that contains a few enhancements on top of the already great Trello.
 If Trello is a foreign word to you, please take a look over [here](http://trello.com/).
 Essentially, it's a very flexibe organising tool built by the pros from [FogCreek](http://www.fogcreek.com/).